-Through its Community Fund grant program, the Parksville-Qualicum Community Foundation supports initiatives designed to improve the quality of life for residents within BC School District 69, also known as Oceanside.
+Through its Community Foundation Grants program, the Parksville-Qualicum Foundation supports initiatives designed to improve the quality of life for residents within BC School District 69, also known as Oceanside.

-Community Fund grants up to $4000 are made to organizations that are registered as Charities with Canada Revenue Agency, or to organizations that are sponsored by a registered charity.
+Organizations that are registered as Charities with Canada Revenue Agency, or BC Society Not-for-Profits that are sponsored by a registered charity, may apply for a Community Foundation Grant of up to $4000.

-Sponsorship will not jeopardize the sponsoring organizations’s own eligibility for grants.
+Sponsorship will not jeopardize the sponsoring organizations’ own eligibility for grants.
 Qualifying organizations must have been in operation for at least one year.

 - Promote volunteer participation